 In some cases it is necessary to make an X-ray of a particular tooth.
 With the help of X-rays, the presence of caries between the teeth is seen, as well as the direction of growth of the permanent teeth, ie whether the beginning of the tooth is in its place in the jaw.
 In early childhood, the use of fluoride is recommended, systemically and locally, and the need for them and the method of fluoridation will be determined after the examination.

-After the growth of the first permanent teeth, ie the first permanent molars, it is recommended to water the fissures of the tooth as a preventive measure to prevent further tooth decay.
-The fillings are applied to the chewing surface of the tooth, which prevents the entry of bacteria and plaque into the fissures of the tooth.
+After the growth of the first permanent teeth, ie the first permanent molars, it is recommended to seal the pits and fissures of the tooth as a preventive measure to prevent further tooth decay.
+The sealants are applied to the chewing surface of the tooth, which prevents the entry of bacteria and plaque into the fissures of the tooth.

 During the examination, if an incorrect position of the permanent teeth is found, it is suggested that the child wears a fixed or mobile orthodontic appliance.

-Why seal deciduous tooth, when will it certainly change?
+Why seal milk tooth, when it will certainly fall off?

 - Some of your baby teeth will stay in your baby's mouth for up to 12 years.
 Broken and decayed teeth can cause pain as well as affect a child's self-esteem.